3 more COVID-19 cases linked to Australian Open arrivals

 Djokovic’s requests were quickly refused by Andrews.

-A smaller group of players who landed in the South Australia capital of Adelaide, including Serena Williams, Naomi Osaka, Novak Djokovic and Rafael Nadal, are also allowed outside for practice sessions under bio-secure protocols.
+Djokovic is part of a smaller group of players who landed in the South Australia capital of Adelaide, along with Serena Williams, Naomi Osaka and Rafael Nadal, and are allowed outside for practice sessions under bio-secure protocols.

-The season-opening Grand Slam event was delayed for three weeks because of the pandemic.

 Australia’s international borders are mostly closed, although there are exemptions in special circumstances.
 All arrivals must do mandatory quarantine.
 Each of Australia’s states and territories has its own border and travel restrictions, and those can change on very short notice.